15 Simple Ways to Skyrocket Awareness for a Cause

 Lucy and her dad cycled 2,500 miles across the country to raise money for early breast cancer detection in their fundraiser.

 Raise awareness and double your donations

 Now you know how to raise awareness for a cause.
 Use these proven methods to truly put the crowd in crowdfunding.
-On GoFundMe, our free fundraising model ensures that you get to keep more of the money you raise by eliminating the platform fee.
+On GoFundMe, our fundraising model ensures that you get to keep more of the money you raise by eliminating the platform fee.
 Read honest GoFundMe reviews from people just like you.